MLA Handbook for Writers of Research Papers, 8th ed.

 Form and Style : Research Papers, Reports, Theses, 12th ed.

 Principles of Writing Research Papers, 2nd ed.

-The purpose of the guide is to familiarize you with the MLA Handbook for Writers of Research Papers, 7th ed (MLA Handbook).
+The purpose of this guide is to familiarize you with the MLA Handbook for Writers of Research Papers, 8th ed (MLA Handbook).
 It offers a sampling of bibliographic citations, but does not address all possible citation examples.
-If an example of the type of citation you need does not appear on this list, consult the complete handbook at the Reference Desk, or refer to one of the tools listed in the box to the left.
+If you don’t see an example here of the type of citation you need, consult the complete handbook at the Reference Desk, or refer to one of the tools listed in the box to the left.

 MLA documentation style requires writers to link brief parenthetical citations in their text to an alphabetical list of works that appears at the end of the paper.
 This list is entitled "Works Cited."
 For example, text reads:

-The citation "(Hook 10)" tells the reader that the information in the sentence was found on page 10 of a work by Hook.
-For more information about this source, the reader can turn to the list of works cited, where, under Hook, they would find the following:
+The citation "(Tannehill 105)" tells you that the information in the sentence was found on page 105 of a work by Tannehill.
+For more information about this source, you can turn to the list of works cited, where, under Tannehill, you would find the following:

-A citation in MLA contains only the information necessary to direct the reader to the works cited page.
-For example, if the sentence above hadread "In Hook's 1983 report...," the citation at the end of thesentence would have been (10).
-If more than one work by Hook was in the works cited list, the citation would have been (Hook, Chronicle 10).
+A citation in MLA contains only the information necessary to direct the reader to the Works Cited page.
+For example, if the sentence above had read "In Tannehill’s 2016 report...," the citation at the end of the sentence would have been (105).
+If more than one work by Tannehill was in the Works Cited list, the citation would have been (Tannehill, “My Journey” 105).